State Historic Preservation Office

 The State Historic Preservation Office is the agency authorized to carry out the responsibilities of the National Historic Preservation Act of 1966, as amended.
 These activities include: reviewing nominations to the National Register of Historic Places, overseeing the state's architectural and archaeological survey programs, Section 106 Review and Compliance, managing Missouri’s Certified Local Government Program, reviewing state and federal historic tax credit applications, and administering Historic Preservation Grant programs.

 In Spring 1970, the private citizens who made up the state's review board approved Missouri's first statewide preservation plan.
 Again, it was one of the first such plans to be approved by the National Park Service.
-In 2011, following a series of meetings across the state, input from citizens appointed to the Missouri Advisory Council on Historic Preservation, and approval by the National Park Service, the newest version of Missouri's Preservation Horizons was drafted.
-The text clearly shows the labors of historians, architects, proud owners of farms, homes, shops, hotels, filling stations and theaters across the state.
+In 2018, following a series of public and agency meetings across the state, input from online survey participants, recommendations from citizens appointed to the Missouri Advisory Council on Historic Preservation, and approval by the National Park Service, the Missouri State Historic Preservation Office finalized the newest version of the comprehensive, statewide historic preservation plan, Our Sense of Place: Preserving Missouri's Cultural Resources.
+The broad goals established in the planning process are joined in this document with a series of objectives and actions that can be taken by individuals, local preservation groups or government agencies to preserve and increase appreciation for our state's historic properties.
+The plan recognizes that these groups share a vision, but each play a different role in preserving the history and historic places of our state and communities.

 For more information on historic properties, you can also browse the National Register nominations for properties in your favorite county.
 It will be obvious to you the dedication of the citizens who make up the Advisory Council and put in long hours reviewing the nominations that will, if approved by them, go on to the federal level for final review.
 Their meetings are a great place to witness citizen participation in the preservation of our "irreplaceable heritage."